bor0/gidti/manuscript/chapter3.md

 I> ### Definition 4
 I>
-I> Per Wikipedia, the set of symbols for this system is defined as:
+I> Per Wikipedia, the set of symbols for the lambda calculus is defined as:
 I>
 I> 1.
 There are variables {$$}v_1, v_2, \ldots{/$$}
 I> 1.
 There are only two abstract symbols: {$$}.{/$$} and {$$}\lambda{/$$}